 What would I do differently?

-The AI transformation isn’t done when AI can write.
+The AI transformation isn’t done when AI can solve one problem.
 It’s done when the entire human workflow has been rebuilt around what AI has changed.

 Ask Simon